ISISComputingGroup/ibex_developers_manual/EnginX-Sample-Positioner.md

 ### Redefining positioner variables (X, S, Omega etc.)

-This can be done with the `EnginX - Positioner - Galil Remote.vi` input the value to redefine to in the setpoint and then press the define button directly below.
+This can be done with the `EnginX - Positioner - Galil Remote.vi` (found in the Positioner folder of the EnginX Positioner in LabVIEW Modules) input the value to redefine to in the setpoint and then press the define button directly below.